JJ/hoborg/text/text.md

 "What do you mean?"

 "Well, what I was saying is..."
-What was I saying?
-Send in the clowns to maim and slay him?
+What  I was  saying was what?
+That I intended to take it away myself?
+That if I didn't manage that, just out of spite I was going to snitch on Rufus to the clowns  who were going to maim and slay him?
 Couldn't do that, either.

 "I see.
-OK, let me check back and I'll see what I can do, OK?"
-Which was possibly nothing.
-And I couldn't do a thing, either.
-I went back to Rufus to try another angle.
+OK, let me check back with the ministry and I'll see what I can do, whether I can get some other act or something, OK?"
+Out of a robot and in a dancing poodles act, I was seeing myself doing that.
+Yes, they are cute, Captain.
+Get yourself a dozen and make them dance a cutesy polka.

+So I was going to get nothing out of that.
+So I went back to Rufus to try another angle.
+He was tweaking at things inside Manuel, who was slightly bent and with a hatch in the back wide open.
+He closed it tight when he heard me opening the door to his workshop.

 "You'll need help for the transport."
 I told him.